mediaexplorer74/WPR/README.md

 # Contribute!
 There's still a TON of things missing from this proof-of-concept (MVP) and areas of improvement which I just haven't had the time to get to yet.
-- UI Improvements (for GTK, for example, or for each one of supported mutli-platforms)))
+- UI Improvements (fsome Modern UI needed... not metro-styled ... xboxapp-like someone... idk)
-- New features (toasts, etc..))
+- New features (app notifications / toasts, etc..)
 - Additional Language Packages
 - Media Transferring Support: screenshots, etc. (for the brave)